 At the younger end of the spectrum, boys are affected slightly more than girls and the curve is often left-sided.
 Towards the upper end of the age spectrum, the condition is more prevalent in girls and the curve tends to be right-sided.

-Depending on the age of the child parents may well need to help them follow their recommended postural activities.
-Once correction of the curve has been achieved scoliosis bracing may be discontinued for one or more years with a return to observation.
-As the child begins an adolescent growth spurt, he/she will likely be re-braced to maintain the previously achieved correction of the curve.
+Depending on the age of the child, parents may need to help them follow their recommended postural activities.
+Once correction of the curve has been achieved, scoliosis bracing may be discontinued for one or more years with a return to observation.
+As the child begins an adolescent growth spurt, it is likely that they will need to be re-braced to maintain the previously achieved correction of the curve.

 These scans are from a three-year-old boy with juvenile idiopathic scoliosis.
 He first came to us with a single thoracic curve and was hypermobile.
 He was fitted with a bespoke Cheneau-Gensingen brace and had custom foot orthotics fitted to aid with his hypermobile pes planus (flat feet).
 Overall, he responded very well to bracing.

 Through bracing treatment with the dynamic chest compressor, Jack has achieved 90% correction in his pectus carinatum after only two months.
 Here, mum describes Jack's non-surgical treatment journey.

 Baby Iyad's plagiocephaly was classed as 'severe' yet was treated in just 3 months of wearing the LOCband Lite helmet.

 Baby Tal's mother explains why she insisted on getting the Cunningham Brace to treat her son’s club foot

 A mother of one of our patients shares her perspective on what it's like being a parent to a child with spina bifida.